Brown Environmental Leadership Labs: Eastern Sierras

 Examine the impact of humans on ecosystems in the context of global climate change.

-This 10-day course will take you to Mammoth Lakes, California.
-Your home base will be the Sierra Nevada Aquatic Research Laboratory (SNARL).
-In the classroom and during outdoor labs, you’ll work to better understand the causes and impacts of climate change and identify examples of environmental resilience.
+This 11-day course will take you to Reno, Nevada and Mammoth Lakes, California.
+Your home base for the majority of the course will be the Sierra Nevada Aquatic Research Laboratory (SNARL).
+In the classroom and during outdoor labs, you’ll step into the shoes of a field scientist, working to better understand the causes and impacts of climate change.
 You’ll also develop resources and skills for environmental advocacy and environmental justice literacy while learning about socially responsible leadership.

 Over the course of your BELL experience, you’ll also identify a pressing issue that you’re passionate about.
 With support from instructors and peers, you’ll develop an Action Plan to apply your new leadership knowledge to this issue when you return home.